Invest Gulf Free shortlist

 Net yield6.27%

-Total acquisition cost runs ~6–9% above purchase price per knowledge base — factor AED 37,200 into your cash-on-cash return.
+Total acquisition cost runs ~6–9% above purchase price based on current market notes — factor AED 37,200 into your cash-on-cash return.

 Sub-communities within Sports City